Founded in 2004, the Valdai Discussion Club is named after Lake Valdai, located close to Veliky Novgorod, where the Club’s first meeting took place.

 Russian President Vladimir Putin has met with the participants of the Valdai Discussion Club’s annual meetings every year since its founding.

-In 2014 the Club moved away from the format of “telling the world about Russia” to practical work aimed at forming the global agenda and delivering a qualified and objective assessment of global political and economic issues.
+In 2014 the Club moved away from the format of “telling the world about Russia” to practical work aimed at shaping the global agenda and delivering a qualified and objective assessment of global political and economic issues.
 One of its main objectives is to promote dialogue among the global intellectual elite in order to find solutions to overcome the crises of the international system.

 The Club actively collaborates with opinion-makers across various fields such as international relations, global politics, economics, security, energy, sociology, communications, and so on.